GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ![ODGI 1D visualization by path orientation](theme_figures/ODGI-Path-Orientation-1D-5NM.png)

-??? what happend to the last path compmare the the rest paths
+??? info "what happend to the last path compmare the the rest paths"